Quickstart guide for developing automations

 Existing slack binary in path?

 If you have another CLI tool in your path called slack, we recommend renaming our slack binary to a different name before adding it to your path.
+See your OS-specific installation tab for more details.

-6. Verify that slack is installed and in your path:
+6. Verify that slack is installed and in your path.

 $ slack version

-Using slack v2.19.0
+Using slack v2.31.0

-7. Verify that all dependencies have been installed:
+7. Verify that all dependencies have been installed.

 $ slack doctor